-- 4.1 Various types of Approaches: Structural-Situational Approach Communicative Approach, Constructivist Approach and Eclectic Approach. - 4.2 Various types of Methods: Grammar-Translation Method, Bilingual Method, Direct Method etc. - 4.3 Teaching Different Forms of EnglishLiterature: Prose, Poetry and Drama - 4.4 Lesson planning: Nature, objectives and needs; Lesson planning in prose, poetry and drama at school level.
+- 4.1 Various types of Approaches: Structural-Situational Approach Communicative Approach, Constructivist Approach and Eclectic Approach. - 4.2 Various types of Methods: Grammar-Translation Method, Bilingual Method, Direct Method etc. - 4.3 Teaching Different Forms of English Literature: Prose, Poetry and Drama - 4.4 Lesson planning: Nature, objectives and needs; Lesson planning in prose, poetry and drama at school level.

-UnitV: Assessment, Evaluation and Action Research
+Unit V: Assessment, Evaluation and Action Research

-- 5.1 Concept, Scope and Importance - 5.2 Types of Assessment and Evaluation - 5.3 Difference between Assessment and Evaluation - 5.4 Assessment of Language Skills(LSRW) and Language Content (Sounds, Vocabulary, Structure and Grammar) - 5.5 Assessment in Poetry, Prose and Drama - 5.6 Continuous and Comprehensive Evaluation: Concept, Scope and Process - 5.7 Techniques of evaluation-oral, written, portfolio; cloze test, Self-evaluation; Peer evaluation; Group evaluation. - 5.8 Type of questions and test items: Assessment Activities and tasks - 5.9 Action Research-its need, importance, objectives and steps of preparing action research plan related to leaching of English at Elementary level

-Language across the Curriculum Activities: As an integral part of teaching-learning process, relevant activities should be carried out to enhance and promote language skills (LSRW) and proficiency based on the rationale of Language across Curriculum.
-The activities in this regard are language centered and, therefore, the focus of learning and teaching activities should be on language skills not necessarily on the content.
-The activities in this regard may be designed/improvised according to the context.
-Some of the exemplar activities may include:

-- Presentation (Oral and Written) based on themes from the content area

-- Debate on themes from the content area

-- Panel discussion/Seminar/ discussion etc.

-- Group discussion/group work
+5.1 Concept, Scope and Importance 5.2 Types of Assessment and Evaluation 5.3 Difference between Assessment and Evaluation 5.4 Assessment of Language Skills(LSRW) and Language Content (Sounds, Vocabulary, Structure and Grammar) 5.5 Assessment in Poetry, Prose and Drama 5,6 Continuous and Comprehensive Evaluation: Concept, Scope and Process 5.7 Techniques of evaluation-oral, written, portfolio; cloze test, Self-evaluation; Peer evaluation; Group evaluation.
+5,8 Type of questions and test items: Assessment Activities and tasks 5.9 Action Research-its need, importance, objectives and steps of preparing action research plan related to leaching of English at Elementary level learni langu acros thefo nuage across the Curriculum Activities: As an integral part of teaching-ingprocess, relevant activities should be carried out to enhance and promote tage skills (LSRW) and proficiency based on the rationale of Language is Curriculum.
+The activities in this regard are language centered and, therefore, cus of learning and teaching activities should be on language skills not sarily on the content.
+The activities in this regard may be designed/improvised ding to the context.
+Some of the exemplar activities may include: Presentation (Oral and Written) based on themes from the content area Debate on themes from the content area Panel discussion/Seminar/ discussion etc. Group discussion/group work

-- · Question-answer sessions
+Question-answer sessions

-- · Roleplay/dramatization

-- Extempore speech/Elocution

-- Organization of reading/reflection activities beyond the textbooks

-c) Sessional/Practicalwork:
+Role play/dramatization

-Group A - Sessional work (Any one of the following)

-Observation and recording of practical difficulties in the teaching of English at Elementary level

-- Preparing a small dictionary of the difficult words used in the Elementary textbooks. - Preparing different visual-aids for teaching. - Framing suitable exercises on a given topic /passage. - · Development of language games

-Group B - Practicum work (any one of the following)
+Extempore speech/Elocution Organization of reading/reflection activities beyond the textbooks c) Ses sional/Practical work: Grouj p A - Sessional work (Any one of the following) Obser Eleme vation and recording of practical difficulties in the teaching of English at entary level Preparing a small dictionary of the difficult words used in the Elementary textbooks.
+Preparing different visual-aids for teaching.
+Framing suitable exercises on a given topic /passage.
+Development of language games Group B - Practicum work (any one of the following) Preparation of 20 test items (5 each on the LSRW skills).
+Analysing errors committed by Primary students.

-- Preparation of 20 test items (5 each on the LS RW skills). - Analysing errors committed by Primary students. - Analysis and categorisation of exercises on grammar as given in the prescribed textbook of the school. - A write-up on the problems faced by the school students in relation to the acquisition of the receptive (listening and reading) or productive (speaking and writing) skills in English. - A write-up on the comparison between English and mother tongue/home language in terms of sounds and word-order. - Selection of materials for writing in English from the newspapers, comics, magazines, advertisements and preparation of an outline for teaching language items.
+Analysis and categorisation of exercises on grammar as given in the prescribed textbook of the school.
+A write-up on the problems faced by the school students in relation to the acquisition of the receptive (listening and reading) or productive (speaking and writing) skills in English.
+A write-up on the comparison between English and mother tongue/home language in terms of sounds and word-order.
+Selection of materials for writing in English from the newspapers, comics, magazines, advertisements and preparation of an outline for teaching language items.